Central American nations deploy troops to reduce migration - WTMJ

 Mexicans represented the largest proportion of people encountered by the U.S. Border Patrol, and nearly all were single adults.
 Arrivals of people from Honduras and Guatemala were second and third, respectively, and more than half of the people from those countries were families or children traveling alone.

-Associated Press writer Elliot Spagat in San Diego contributed to this report.
+Associated Press writer Elliot Spagat in San Diego, María Verza in Mexico City, Sonny Figueroa in Guatemala City and Marlon González in Tegucigalpa contributed reporting.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.